1971 Indianapolis 500: Pole Day - Saturday May 15

 McLaren M16 cars dominated qualifying during a record-shattering afternoon.
 The chassis took 1st, 2nd, and 4th starting positions, but the results were not without some surprise.
 Mark Donohue in the Penske-owned McLaren had broken the 180 mph barrier during practice on Thursday, establishing himself as the favorite for the pole.
 Donohue lucked out with an early draw on Pole Day, going out third in line.
 He posted a four-lap average of 177.087 mph to sit on the provisional pole.
 It was a new track record, but a little disappointing compared to the 180 mph lap he had two days earlier.

 Later in the day, Peter Revson, driving a works McLaren, bumped Donohue from the pole with a four-lap average of 178.696 mph.
-The pole position far out of reach for the rest of the field.
+This made the pole position far out of reach for the rest of the field.
 Donohue reportedly suffered handling problems with his car during his run, purportedly as a result of his crew refusing to dial it in as he requested.
 Donohue then confided with his friend Revson, who then clandestinely borrowed Donohue's chassis set-up advice to knock him off the pole.
 Bobby Unser in an Eagle chassis, squeezed between the three McLaren cars by qualifying third.